roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  "Fucking hell," I murmured, my brain refusing to believe the message from my eyes.

  She stepped a few paces towards me on a pair of towering heels.
 "Am I still beautiful?" my grandmother breathed.
-Report_Story #2